kam-stand/D-lang/README.md

 │   ├── exercise1.d
 └── chapter_tile
    ├── exercise1_5.d
-   ├── info.txt
-   └── notes.md
 ```

 > :flushed: The info.txt and notes.md are just additional notes I took while doing some of the exercises.

 ---

-> :exclamation: Not every folder will coincide to a direct mapping of the chapters in the textbook as I may have skipped over them or simply combined multiple, related, chapters together.
-> The exercises are not explicitly mentioned within the `.d` files in each directory but rather simply implemented to the best of my ability.
+> :exclamation: Beware that not all of the source files have every solution to the exercise as I mainly choose exercises to better help me understand concepts.
+Furthermore, not all chapter may be listed as they may have been combined to reduce reduncancy.

 ## Resource Guide